stonet-research/zns-tools/README.md

 -n:              Number of jobs to concurrently execute the benchmark
 -c:              Call fsync() after each block written
 -d:              Use O_DIRECT for file writes
+-m               Map the file to a particular stream
 ```

 The benchmark is simple and is meant for only testing the adherence of F2FS with write hints if I/O is buffered and an `fsync()` is called on each file.
 For more advanced benchmarks, with asynchronous I/O, different engines and more possible configuration, use `fio` (which also supports write hints with the `--write_hint=short` flag).
 We provide the workloads we run with `fio` in the [f2fs-zns-workloads](https://github.com/nicktehrany/f2fs-zns-workloads) repo.